calsora/Dynasnap-Public/README.md

 The main business logic and integration code remain private.

-## Feedback/Issues
+## Issues/Feedback

-Issues can be raised with the web extension and your feedback would be really valuable good/bad to make this extension better for everyone.
+Issues can be raised with the web extension and your feedback would be really valuable good/bad to make this extension better :)